 These cats are sometimes called wobbly cats and as the videos below show are much loved perhaps because they are particularly vulnerable and their gait can look humorous to us, although I am not sure that it should.
 These cats live pretty normal lives provided the human companion is sensitive to the cat’s needs.
 This is probably one good example of where the cat could be a permanent indoor cat or at least where close supervision outside is appropriate.

 - Cat Owner’s Home Veterinary Handbook

 Charley (in the video above) is an amazing cat with cerebellar hypoplasia.
-He is actually quite famous as this video has been seen over half a million times!
+He is actually quite famous as this video has been seen over 1.6m times!
 He is completely charming and very lovable and well loved.

 This is “Sway-Girl” suffering from an extreme case of Cerebellar Hypoplasia.
 She is 10 weeks old in the video.
 She is well loved.